Skip to content

 New Head Gestures

 AirPods Pro 2 and AirPods 4 (ANC) received head gestures with iOS 18 last year.
-By nodding or shaking their heads, users can accept or decline calls and respond to Siri queries.
+By nodding or shaking, users can accept or decline calls and respond to Siri queries.

-According to “9To5Mac,” AirPods will receive additional gestures with iOS 26.
-One of these is the extension of conversation detection.
+With iOS 26, AirPods will receive additional gestures.
+One of them is the extension of conversation detection.
 AirPods Pro 2 and AirPods 4 (ANC) automatically lower media volume and amplify voices when they detect the wearer is having a conversation.
 So far, conversation detection can only be controlled via the stem.
-Soon, users might also have the option to use head gestures for this.
+Soon, users will also have the option to use head gestures for this.

 Studio Microphones